abdelrahmanomar1515/shopping-app/README.md

 ## How to use the app

-You can view all the recipes added to the app, but to modfify recipes or see recipes details you need to be logged in.
+You can view all the recipes added to the app, but to modify recipes or see recipe details you need to be logged in.

 ## Development server